WinVector/Examples/LogisticOmit/margin_recovery.md

 ### The Nonlinear Invariant

-There is an interesting non-linear invariant the `proportion` column obeys.
+There is an interesting non-linear invariant the `P(X1=x1, X2=c2, Y=y)` column obeys.
 We will use this invariant later, so it is worth establishing.
 The principle is: our solution disappears with respect to certain test-vectors, which will help us re-identify it later.

 Consider the following test vector.